 Ato Bezebeh, appointed governor by Emperor Tewodros II, fled the region when Miriam returned, and Miriam became Negus (King) of the region.
 When Emperor Tewodros II died in 1868, Miriam desired to become Emperor, but had to submit to Tekle Giorgis (1868–1872) and Yohannes IV (1872–1889).
-Meanwhile, Miriam began to incorporate several kingdoms and states of southern Ethiopia into his reign and by the time of Yohannes IV death in 1889, Miriam had become the most powerful ruler in Ethiopia, both King and Emperor.
+Meanwhile, Miriam began to incorporate several kingdoms and states of southern Ethiopia into his reign and by the time of Yohannes IV’s death in 1889, Miriam had become the most powerful ruler in Ethiopia, both King and Emperor.

 Miriam assumed the name Emperor Menelik II upon his coronation on November 3, 1889.
 His ancestors had been rulers of Menz, the heartland of Shewa since the 17th century, and it has been claimed that they were related to the Solomonid line of emperors who ruled Ethiopia between 1268 and 1854.
 The crown name Menelik II was significant, as Menelik I was the legendary son of Solomon and Makeda, the Queen of Sheba.
 Menelik II expanded Ethiopia almost to its present-day borders.

 Just as Menelik II was crowned, Italians had settled along the Red Sea coast, establishing a colony at Eritrea.
-The Ethiopians and Italians initially reached an agreement, the Treaty of Wichale, but the Italian interpretation of the agreement, gave Italy a protectorate over Ethiopia.
+The Ethiopians and Italians initially reached an agreement, the Treaty of Wichale, but the Italian interpretation of the agreement gave Italy a protectorate over Ethiopia.
 When Menelik II learned of this, he renounced the treaty, which resulted in several skirmishes, and a subsequent major battle at Adwa.
-The Italian army was defeated in Battle of Adwa on March 1, 1896.
+The Italian army was defeated in the Battle of Adwa on March 1, 1896.
 With the treaty canceled, The Italians retreated.

-Menelik II began large scale modernization which included bringing back a national currency, constructing buildings for improved educational facilities and ministries, installing a railway from Djibouti to the new capital of Addis Ababa, and establishing the first telephone and telegraph systems in the Empire.
+Menelik II began large-scale modernization which included bringing back a national currency, constructing buildings for improved educational facilities and ministries, installing a railway from Djibouti to the new capital of Addis Ababa, and establishing the first telephone and telegraph systems in the Empire.

 Sometime in 1906, Menelik II became very ill.
 He suffered a massive paralytic stroke on October 25, 1909, causing power to pass to his wife, Empress Taytu.
 Menelik II was married three times: to Altash Tewodros (1864-1865), Befana Gatchew (1865-1882), and Taytu Betul (1883-1913).
 He had no children with his wives, but several other children by other women that he recognized.
-Emperor Menelik II died in Addis Ababa, Ethiopia, on December 12, 1913 at the age of 69.
+Emperor Menelik II died in Addis Ababa, Ethiopia, on December 12, 1913, at the age of 69.
 The next major leader of all of Ethiopia, Haile Selassie was not crowned until 1930.

 To view products related to Menelik II in the BlackPast Store click here.